Soda Lake (San Luis Obispo County): Endorheic drainage basin

+Climate

 Dunes

 The largest dune bounds the eastern and southern edges of the northern basin.
 This dune is up to 470 m wide, 16.7 m high, and nearly 9.5 km in length.
 Part of the dune is active, receiving sediment from the mud flat exposed between the dune and the salt pan.
 Most of the eastern (north-south) leg of the dune, which is lower and narrower, is currently inactive.
 Westward retreat of the shoreline exposed the former lake flat to colonization and stabilization by salt-resistant plants.